andrewnyr/old-as211562/content/pages/peering.md

 *   andrewnet does have a selective policy for who is able to peer with his New Jersey/New York pop due to the fact that he runs a production connection off of this.

-*   andrewnet's New Jersey pop obtains transit over a GRE tunnel to [Global Secure Layer](https://bgp.he.net/AS137409).
+*   andrewnet's New Jersey pop obtains transit over a GRE tunnel to upstream, [Global Secure Layer](https://bgp.he.net/AS137409).

 *   the range broadcasted from this pop is [2605:f440:6969::/48](https://bgp.he.net/net/2605:f440:6969::/48)